-Restrictions removed only on conditions being met.
-It is not common for sweat equity shares to be issued with restrictions, except those of a general nature such as transferability and so on.
-However, sweat equity shares must be locked in for three years from the date of allotment (SEBI (Issue of Sweat Equity) Regulations 2002 and the Unlisted Companies (Issue of Sweat Equity Shares) Rules 2003).
+It is not common for sweat equity shares to be issued with restrictions, except those of a general nature such as on transferability.
+However, sweat equity shares must be locked in for three years from the date of allotment (SEBI (Issue of Sweat Equity)) Regulations 2002 and the Unlisted Companies (Issue of Sweat Equity Shares) Rules 2003).